OctopusDeploy/ASP.NET-Deployment-Book/manuscript/00-intro.md

 The goal of this book is to walk you through these changes, and to give you everything you need to successfully deploy your first ASP.NET 5 application to production.

+## Target environments

+This book covers deployments to servers that you configure and manage yourself.
+That includes:

+ - Infrastructure-as-a-service (IaaS) offerings, including from Amazon (EC2) and Microsoft Azure (Virtual Machines)
+ - Your own on-premises Windows Server instances

+This book doesn't cover deployment to Platform-as-a-service (PaaS) offerings, like Microsoft Azure Web Apps.

 I> #### Work in progress
 I> This book is a work in progress.
 It's based on ASP.NET 5 RC1, and it's being written as we learn more about the platform.
 Follow the progress on the book by adding it to your cart in Leanpub:
 I>